Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > **Background**
 >
-> - Name your character
+> - [ ] Name your character
-> - Choose your character's race from the World Kit being used
+> - [ ] Choose your character's race from the World Kit being used
-> - Describe your character's appearance
+> - [ ] Describe your character's appearance
-> - Define your character's personal goal
+> - [ ] Define your character's personal goal
 >   - This can evolve over the course of an adventure

 > **Abilities**
 >
-> - Choose your character's class from the World Kit being used
+> - [ ] Choose your character's class from the World Kit being used
 >   - Describe your character's class item
-> - Allocate 12 points into your character's attributes in the amounts of 1, 2, 2, 3, and 4
+> - [ ] Allocate 12 points into your character's attributes in the amounts of 1, 2, 2, 3, and 4
 >   - The 4 must be placed into your class's Focus attribute
 >   - The 1 will be considered your character's Flaw attribute
-> - Allocate 1 point into 6 different skills
+> - [ ] Allocate 1 point into 6 different skills
 >   - Points cannot be put into skills under your Flaw attribute
+> - [ ] Acquire one general perk that you meet the requirements of
-> - Acquire one perk that you meet the requirements of
+> - [ ] Acquire one class perk that you meet the requirements of

 > **Equipment**
 >
-> - Calculate your character's carrying capacity based on their Strength and Fortitude
-> - Add 40 Currency Units to your character's inventory
+> - [ ] Add 40 Currency Units to your character's inventory
 >   - You can spend these Currency Units to purchase items from the World Kit being used

 # 3. Adventuring